-As in the previous stories, “The Lottery” is presented as a snapshot in time to highlight darker and murkier aspects of the human condition.
+As with the previous stories, “The Lottery” is presented as a moment in time to highlight the darker and murkier aspects of the human condition.
 A small village celebrates the annual lottery: a person is chosen to be sacrificed to ensure a good harvest.
-While the ending shocks readers with the stoning of woman, characters are unevolved—the community does not change its ways and does not revolt against or question the common practice (one person does voice that other places have stopped the lottery, but she is quickly dismissed).
+While the ending shocks readers with the stoning of a woman, characters are unevolved—the community does not change its ways and does not revolt against or question the common practice (one person does voice that other places have stopped the lottery, but she is quickly dismissed).
 This ending follows Jackson’s formula of subtle tension building and no release.
 No one tries to save the woman and even though the woman begs them to stop, she does not attempt to run away; the lottery commences, proceeds, and ends as it always has.
-“Although the villagers had forgotten the ritual and lost the original black box, they still remembered to use the stones.
-The pile of stones the boys had made earlier was ready; there were stones on the ground with the blowing scraps of paper that had come out of the box.
+“Although the villagers had forgotten the ritual and lost the original black box, they still remembered to use the stones....
 Mrs. Delacroix selected a stone so large she had to pick it up with both hands and turned to Mrs. Dunbar.
 ‘Come on,’ she said.
-‘Hurry up’” (Jackson, 2005).
-The story highlights themes and morals concerning the consequences of fear and ignorance, rather than focusing on character development or a resolution to an issue.
+‘Hurry up.’”
+(Jackson 2005) The story highlights themes and morals concerning the consequences of fear and ignorance, rather than focusing on character development or a resolution to an issue.

 These four pieces in The Lottery and Other Stories are excellent examples of Jackson’s ability to build tension to unevolved characters and unresolved plotlines, showcasing a theme or moral.
 “After You, My Dear Alphonse,” “Flower Garden,” “Of Course,” and “The Lottery” highlight a point, rather than a character journey.
 This device, used gracefully, leaves readers to mull over the darker aspects of the human condition.